tytydraco/yessleep/out/Esoteric_Isotropes.md

+Warning: the following story contains themes thay may upset some people including: death of a loved one, overdose, and torture.
+Please be advised.

 Prologue

 I was never a very religious man.
 Hell, I wasn’t even a very good man.
 Most of my life was lived in direct contrast to almost every tenet of any religion.
 I sat there listening to the raspy breath escaping my lungs.
 I was never a religious man and even now in my final hours I reached out to no God, I said no prayers to fall upon absent ears.
 All I could think about was my life and the events that put me here.